How do Kelly forceps assist in various surgical procedures

 - They comprise a locking ratchet mechanism with wider finger rings that allow a firm grip and easy handling of the instrument

-- They can be greatly used for medical situations where there is a need to block hemorrhaging blood vessels
+- Medical professionals can use them effectively in situations where there is a need to block hemorrhaging blood vessels.

 - There is a partial serration on the curved and straight patterned jaws of the instruments that may allow for blunt dissection

-- The length of these forceps ranges from 5” to 6” that come in color-coated variations too
+- The length of these forceps ranges from 5” to 6” and come in color-coated variations too

-- Rankin Kelly forceps- also called hemostat clamps, are used in various surgical procedures for clamping and manipulating fatty as well as large tissues.
+- Rankin Kelly forceps: Surgeons use these forceps to handle and secure large and fatty tissues during a range of surgical procedures.
+Surgeons use these instruments in various surgical procedures to clamp and manipulate large tissues, often referred to as hemostat clamps.
 The serrated and curved jaws of this type allow a firm grip over the fatty tissues.

 Difference between Kelly forceps and Crile forceps